Taobao: Alipay

 Launched in 2004, Alipay (支付宝 (支付寶, Zhīfùbǎo)) is an escrow-based online payment platform.
 It is the preferred payment solution for Taobao Marketplace.
 It is the most widely used third-party online payment solution in China.
 To ensure safe transactions, Alipay uses an escrow system through which payment is only released to the seller once the buyer has received goods in satisfactory condition.
 According to the Alibaba Group website, Alipay partners with multiple financial institutions as well as Visa and MasterCard to facilitate payments in China and abroad.

+At the time it was implemented, the mandatory escrow feature of Alipay was a major institutional innovation for e-commerce platforms.
+This was a major reason Taobao was able to outcompete eBay/EachNet in the Chinese market.